 When to go

 The Heritage Tour operates year-round.
-The question is not so much the season as the time of day: the electric bus circuit is generally done in the morning or early afternoon, before the maximum heat from 1 PM to 3 PM (especially in March-April).
+The question is not so much the season as the time of day: the electric bus circuit is usually done in the morning or early afternoon, before the maximum heat from 1 PM to 3 PM (especially in March-April).
 The Night Tour, on the other hand, is particularly beautiful from November to February, when the evening temperature is mild and the sky is cloudless.

 On nous pose souvent ces questions